-- 1. Establishment.
-The Academic Senate, hereinafter referred to as the Senate, is hereby established. - 2.
-Authority. - a.
+Establishment.
+The Academic Senate, hereinafter referred to as the Senate, is hereby established.

+2. Authority.

+a.
 General Powers.
 Subject to the authority of the State Board of Regents and Board of Trustees, the Senate shall have power to act for the faculty of the University in general, and act on behalf of the particular constituency groups of faculty, deans, and students eligible to elect the voting members of the Senate pursuant to this Policy, in the areas specified by applicable provisions of University Regulations.
-As more fully described in Policy 6-001 (/academics/6-001.php), and other applicable Regulations, Senate powers include acting on behalf of the faculty and students in all matters of educational policy, receiving reports and making recommendations, being informed of appointments and resignations of faculty members, responding to requests for advice on matters referred by the University President, and through processes governed by Policy 1-001 (/general/1-001.php) participating in adoption and revising of University Regulations.
+As more fully described in Policy 6-001, and other applicable Regulations, Senate powers include acting on behalf of the faculty and students in all matters of educational policy, receiving reports and making recommendations, being informed of appointments and resignations of faculty members, responding to requests for advice on matters referred by the University President, and through processes governed by Policy 1-001 participating in adoption and revising of University Regulations.

 - 3. The Senate shall have power to make rules governing its own organization and Procedure. - B. Senate Membership.
 The Senate shall be constituted as follows: - 1.
-Ex Officio Members.

-The following administrative officers shall be ex officio members of the Senate: (1) The University President, and the senior vice president for academic affairs and the senior vice president for health sciences.
+Ex Officio Members. - a.
+Administrative Officers: The following administrative officers shall be ex officio members of the Senate: (1) The University President, and the senior vice president for academic affairs and the senior vice president for health sciences.
 These ex officio members shall have full rights of discussion and making motions but not the right to vote.
 (2) Each dean, or an associate or assistant dean designated as a dean's representative.
-Each dean or a dean's designee shall have full rights of discussion and making motions on matters directly associated with the dean's college or administrative responsibility, but, except for the two voting deans [see III-2-b below] not the right to vote.
+Each dean or a dean's designee shall have full rights of discussion and making motions on matters directly associated with the dean's college or administrative responsibility, but, except for the two voting deans [see III-2-b below] not the right to vote. - b.
+Academic Advisors.
+One representative of an organization of the University's professional academic advisors, selected annually by the organization, shall be an ex officio member of the Senate, with full rights of discussion and making motions on matters directly associated with the responsibilities of academic advisors, but not the right to vote. - c.
+University Staff Employees.
+One representative of an organization of the University's staff employees, selected annually by the organization, shall be an ex officio member of the Senate, with full rights of discussion and making motions on matters directly associated with the responsibilities of staff employees, but not the right to vote.